 CELEBRATING YOUNG PEOPLE AWARDS - 23 November 2017

 There are seven categories covering a huge variety of areas, and each has its own criteria.
-These guidance notes provide you with more detail about the criteria of each award and provide some hints on what the panellists will be looking for.
-Every young person nominated will be considered for the Pope Francis Award, presented by Cardinal Vincent Nichols.
-Download them here.
+These guidance notes and FAQs provide you with more detail about the criteria of each award and provide some hints on what the panellists will be looking for.
+Every young person nominated will be considered for the Pope Francis Award, presented by Archbishop Malcolm McMahon.

 Our inaugural awards ceremony took place on the 1st of July 2015 at a glittering ceremony in Leicester Square.
 We heard about so many inspiring young people who live out the values of Catholic social teaching each and every day.
 You can read about, and be inspired by, the 2015 Award Recipients here and read a news report about the night here.